 Why is Brazil’s soybean meal rail shift important?

-The operator VLI is turning seasonal soybean meal shipments into a year-round rail flow to the northern port of Itaqui.
-A constant flow eases the logistics bottlenecks that used to choke exports during the harvest, making Brazil a steadier supplier of the animal feed the world relies on.
+VLI is turning seasonal soybean meal shipments into a year-round rail flow to the northern port of Itaqui.
+A constant flow eases the bottlenecks that used to choke exports during the harvest, making Brazil a steadier supplier of animal feed.

 Is Brazil overtaking Argentina in soybean meal?

 Not yet, but the gap is closing.
-Brazil is projected to export about twenty-three million tonnes of soybean meal in 2025/26 against Argentina’s roughly thirty million, and better northern logistics keep narrowing the distance between the two.
+Brazil is projected to export about twenty-three million tonnes of soybean meal in 2025/26 against Argentina’s roughly thirty million, and better northern logistics keep narrowing the distance.

 Connected Coverage